Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

-This section details the approach schematically depicted by Figure \ref{fig:approach}.
-In the following, $\beta\sim p$ denotes training labeling configurations drawn from the unknown underlying discrete joint data distribution $p$. $\beta$ corresponds to the Dirac measure $e_{\beta}\in\mc{S}_{N}$ (extreme point) of the meta-simplex $\mc{S}_{N}$ and to a corresponding point $\ol{W}_{\beta} = M e_{\beta} \in\ol{W}$ to which the assignment flow \eqref{eq:AF-general} may converge.
+denotes labeling configurations for training, drawn from the \textit{unknown} underlying discrete joint data distribution $p$. $\beta$ corresponds to the Dirac measure $e_{\beta}\in\mc{S}_{N}$ (extreme point) of the meta-simplex $\mc{S}_{N}$ and to a corresponding point $\ol{W}_{\beta} = M e_{\beta} \in\ol{\mc{W}_{c}}$, to which the assignment flow \eqref{eq:AF-general} may converge.

 The idea of flow matching is to directly fit the model vector field, in our case the assignment flow vector field \eqref{eq:AF-general},